mindtheworld/MyTest/README.md

 above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-## Getting Started
+## Notes during refactoring:
 - Check solution files.
-- Move out Item to its own class.
+- Move out Item into its own class.
 (Not allowed to touch)
 - Tidy up a bit in Main.
 - Before touching main business logic, analysing the code by writing unit tests.
-(Build a safe net)
+(Build a safety net)
+- Based on unit tests, doing code refactoring.
+-- Introducing IOperation interface and NormalItem class to manage the most common scenario.
+-- Other speical classes are derived from NormalItem, override UpdateQuality method to meet the requirments.

+## Todo:
+- Logging?